codeconsole/servlet-traits/README.md

 # Demonstrates the Problem External Libaries and Traits

-Groovy Traits should not use imports from External Libaries Doing so reduces the possibility of future compatability
+Groovy Traits should not use imports from External Libaries.
+Doing so reduces the possibility of future compatability.

 The following situation could have been prevented if `def` was used instead of `ServletContext` Doing so would have ensured either library could have been used in the future.